ajfisher/ajfisher.me/src/content/posts/2016-01-27-road-to-interchange.md

 I'm also really happy that I got to work with some great people on this project, in particular Suz and Derek and I'm hoping to do more work with them in the future.

-If you want to check out more about Interchange here's some places to dive in further:
+If you want to check out more about Interchange here are some places to dive in further:

 * [Interchange repo](https://github.com/ajfisher/nodebots-interchange)